VaishnavGitHuber/GenAi-Master-projects-for-beginners/README.md

 ### GEN AI PROJECTS FOR BIGINNERS
-1. Section 1 : Introduction
+1. Section 1 : Introduction to the Course handout.(API for the open ai, pinecone DB)
-2. Section 2 : Playing with Open Ai and Pinecone DB
-3. Section 3 : Hindi audio to english text  translator
+2. Section 2 : Audio to text translation using Whisper-1 Model.